gundetivineeth/AngularJs/README.md

 To add dependency related to angularjs their are multipule ways

-1.Download angularjs library by going to angularjs.org 2.You can include AngularJS library from CDN url - https://ajax.googleapis.com/ajax/libs/angularjs/1.3.16/angular.min.js
+1.Download angularjs library by going to angularjs.org <br>
+2.You can include AngularJS library from CDN url - https://ajax.googleapis.com/ajax/libs/angularjs/1.3.16/angular.min.js

 **************